13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 Let’s Make These Treats

-Preheat your oven to 350°F. Mix the mashed banana, peanut butter, and eggs together first — getting those wet ingredients combined early makes the dough way easier to work with.
-Add the flour, oats, and cinnamon, then mix until a firm dough forms.
-If it sticks to your hands, add a little more flour.
+Preheat your oven to 350°.
+Mash the banana in a bowl with a fork then add peanut butter and eggs.
+Mix these together first.
+This will make the dough easier to work with.
+Mix in the flour, oats, and cinnamon.
+Mix until the dough comes together.
+If the dough sticks to your hands, add a little more flour.

 Roll the dough out to about ¼ inch thick on a floured surface.
-Use a bone-shaped cookie cutter — any size works, but smaller ones bake more evenly.
-Lay them on a parchment-lined baking sheet with a little space between each one.
+Use a bone-shaped cookie cutter, any size will do, but I find the smaller sizes tend to bake better.
+Lay them on a parchment lined baking sheet and leave a little room between each one.

-Bake for 25-30 minutes until the edges turn golden and firm.
+They bake for about 25-30 minutes until the edges are golden and firm.
 Let them cool completely on the pan.
-The longer they sit, the crunchier they get — and dogs go absolutely wild for that texture.
+The longer they sit, the crunchier they get, and dogs go crazy for that.

 Parchment also means zero scrubbing afterward.

-Store them in an airtight container for up to two weeks, or freeze a batch for up to three months.
-Thinner cuts dry out faster in the oven, which actually extends shelf life — so don’t be afraid to roll the dough a little thin.
+I store them in an airtight container for up to two weeks, or freeze them for up to three months.
+Thinner cuts dry out faster in the oven so it actually extends their life a bit so don’t be afraid to roll the dough a bit thin.

 Prep Time: 15 minutes | Cooking Time: 25-30 minutes | Serving Size: Approx. 40-50 small bones